nverma42/Chatbot/Pipeline.md

 For LDA, a lower (more negative) log perplexity generally suggests better model fit to the data.
 If the LDA model achieves a very negative log-perplexity score and good topic coherence, it may be better at representing specific topics or contextually relevant topics for the data.

-Comparing the model with hugging face model : [mental-health-mistral-7b-instructv0.2-finetuned-V2] (<https://huggingface.co/GRMenon/mental-health-mistral-7b-instructv0.2-finetuned-V2>)
+Compare the model with BERTopic.
+We found that BERTopic found 148 topics with similar coherence metric.